 A pharmacokinetic study with MERREM I.V. in elderly patients with renal impairment showed a reduction in plasma clearance of meropenem that correlates with age-associated reduction in creatinine clearance.

-The pharmacokinetics of meropenem in pediatric patients 2 years of age or older are essentially similar to those in adults.
+The pharmacokinetics of meropenem for injection I.V., in pediatric patients 2 years of age or older, are similar to those in adults.
 The elimination half-life for meropenem was approximately 1.5 hours in pediatric patients of age 3 months to 2 years.
-The pharmacokinetics are linear over the dose range from 10 to 40 mg/kg.

 Probenecid competes with meropenem for active tubular secretion and thus inhibits the renal excretion of meropenem.
 Following administration of probenecid with meropenem, the mean systemic exposure increased 56% and the mean elimination half-life increased 38%.
 Co-administration of probenecid with meropenem is not recommended.